Joey Marella: Death and legacy

-He died in a car accident on July 4, 1994 at the age of 31, after he fell asleep at the wheel and crashed into a guardrail and a tree while driving home on the New Jersey Turnpike after a night of refereeing WWF matches in Ocean City, Maryland.
+He died in a car accident on July 4, 1994, at the age of 31, after he fell asleep at the wheel and crashed into a guardrail and a tree while driving home on the New Jersey Turnpike after a night of refereeing WWF matches in Ocean City, Maryland.
 Bruno Lauer, better known by his ring name Harvey Wippleman, was with him at the time and was critically injured.
-He repeatedly asked Marella if he was dead, but never responded.
 Lauer was wearing a seatbelt, while Marella was not.
 Following his death, the WWF instituted rules that WWF personnel had to check into hotels when working late.
 Furthermore, they would no longer travel alone and everyone traveling together had to agree to travel.
-Marella is buried next to his father Gorilla Monsoon (1937-1999) at Lakeview Memorial Park in Cinnaminson, New Jersey.
+Marella is buried next to his father Gorilla Monsoon (1937–1999) at Lakeview Memorial Park in Cinnaminson, New Jersey.
 Images of a baseball player and a golfer were placed on his headstone due to his love of the two sports.
 As a tribute, WWE ring announcer Tony Chimel named his son after Marella.
 Marella's sister Valerie also named a son after her brother.